SummerJam 2024 ADD

 3:50pm, RED STAGE

-Meanwhile on the other side of the little island: a band called Kasalla rocks the considerable crowd, a punk-rock-folk style that has a captivating effect on the audience.
+Meanwhile on the other side of the little island: a band called Kasalla rocks the considerable crowd, a punk-rock-folk style that has a captivating effect.
 The frontman sings in deep Cologne dialect that's hard to decipher for non-Colonians, but the people present seem to know the lyrics by heart.
-What the song Alle Jläser Huh is about I understand, though: "To love, life, freedom and the dead - all glasses up!"
+What the song Alle Jläser Huh is about I do understand, though: "To love, life, freedom and the dead - all glasses up!"
 A special surprise is the acapella piece they sing next, in five-fold harmony, and the crowd joins in with such fervor that it moves the singer to tears.
 The power of musical get-togethers!
-"Celebrate yourself, love and life - you only have this one!" they say before leaving, to a big applause from their (old and new) fans.
+"Celebrate yourself, love and life - you only have this one!" they say before leaving, to big applause from their (old and new) fans.

 4:12pm, PRESS AREA & GREEN STAGE